Combinatorics of combinatorial topology: Manifolds

-\begin{definition}[Cell complex] A poset $P$ is called a {\it cell complex}, if $\partial\fll p\flr$ is a sphere of some dimension for each $p\in P$.
+A poset $P$ is called a {\it cell complex}, if $\partial\fll p\flr$ is a sphere of some dimension for each $p\in P$.
 The cones of a cell complex are also referred to as its {\it cells}; clearly, they are balls.
-A closed subposet of a cell complex will be referred to as its {\it subcomplex}. \end{definition}
+A closed subposet of a cell complex will be referred to as its {\it subcomplex}.

 Affine polytopal complexes are clearly cell complexes.

 \begin{lemma} Let $P$ be a poset.
 Then $P^\#$ is a cell complex if and only if the open interval $\partial\partial^* [p,q]$ is a sphere for every $p,q\in P$ with $p<q$. \end{lemma}